Google Maps is no longer just a directory. It is an AI-powered decision engine.

 Is your business "AI-Ready"?

-If you suspect your profile is feeding Gemini the wrong answers, you need a forensic audit
+If you suspect your profile is feeding Gemini the wrong answers, consult a certified GBP Expert in Kerala to request a forensic audit and optimize your machine-readable footprint.